 Climate change indeed plays a role in the ever-shrinking amount of apple production in Malang.
 Over the past 10 years, Malang has warmed by 0.5°C each year and currently reaches 32°C on its warmest days.

-This poses a problem since the ideal conditions for growing apples require temperatures between 16–27°C. So, even if the apples here aren’t as big and bountiful as they were in the 90s, they’re still fresher and more sustainable than the ones you’ll get at a supermarket.
+This poses a problem since the ideal conditions for growing apples require temperatures between 16 to 27°C. So, even if the apples here aren’t as big and bountiful as they were in the 90s, they’re still fresher and more sustainable than the ones you’ll get at a supermarket.

 All the apples you picked will be weighed on your way out, so make sure to harvest them mindfully to avoid any waste!